Follow us on:

 Mission and Vision

-ERA4TB (European Accelerator of Tuberculosis Regime) project is a public-private initiative devoted to accelerate the development of new treatment regimens for tuberculosis.
+The European Regimen Accelerator for Tuberculosis (ERA4TB) project is a public-private initiative devoted to accelerating the development of new treatment regimens for tuberculosis.

-ERA4TB is expected to revolutionize the way in which tuberculosis treatments are developed thanks to its parallelized, multi-entry pipeline structure, analogue to a production line.
-This structure will enable to systematically investigate the efficacy of several drug candidates and combinations simultaneously while allowing new molecules to enter the project pipeline at the research stage corresponding to the degree of knowledge on said candidate drugs gathered before the project.
+ERA4TB is expected to revolutionise the way tuberculosis treatments are developed, thanks to its parallelised, multi-entry pipeline structure—analogous to a production line.
+This structure will enable the systematic investigation of the efficacy of several drug candidates and combinations simultaneously, while allowing new molecules to enter the project pipeline at the research stage, corresponding to the degree of knowledge gathered on those candidate drugs prior to the project.

-With this approach, the ERA4TB consortium expects to reduce the time required for the development of new tuberculosis treatment regimens by up to a quarter.
+With this approach, the ERA4TB consortium expects to reduce the time required for the development of new tuberculosis treatment regimens by up to 25%.

-The ERA4TB initiative integrates more than thirty organizations from the European Union and the United States among which are the main global actors in the fight against tuberculosis infection.
+The ERA4TB initiative integrates more than thirty organisations from the European Union and the United States, including key global actors in the fight against tuberculosis.

-ERA4TB has started in 2020 and will last six years, at the end of which, the consortium expects to have developed at least two or more new combination regimens with treatment-shortening potential ready for Phase II clinical evaluation.
-The partners intend to maintain the ERA4TB platform active beyond the project official duration.
+ERA4TB began in 2020 and will last six years, at the end of which the consortium expects to have developed at least two or more new combination regimens with treatment-shortening potential, ready for Phase II clinical evaluation.
+The partners intend to maintain the ERA4TB platform beyond the official duration of the project.

 Strategy